rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.3.01
+# Current stable version: 3.3.02

-### July 13, 2012

-Fixed a "minor" issue after adding multi-language support- OneFileCMS stopped working altogether on versions of PHP < 5.3.

-But it's all good now!
-(I hope...)

-Also, a dedicated team of translators is hard at work, so OneFile will soon actually be available in many (ie: one) other languages!

-### July 10, 2012
+### July 17, 2012

-Added support for optional external language files.
-The default (English) is included directly in OneFileCMS, of course.
-Now to get some translations...  (hint... hint...)
-(A sample language file is included in the repo as reference for anyone that may be interested.)
+Thanks to github.com/codeless for a German language file!

 --------------------------------------------------------------------------------

 # OneFileCMS